 So, keep it simple.

 The best example of this one is the logo of Amazon.
 When you first look at it, it looks pretty simple with just the name of the massive online marketplace.
-However, on second look, you spot the arrow below the words that specifies that you can find everything from A to Z at the online store.
+However, on a second look, you spot the arrow below the words that specify that you can find everything from A to Z at the online store.

 Pretty cool, ain’t it?
 This technique is what’s called a visual double entendre.
 People love logos that make use of this design technique.
 They adore the mind games you’re playing with them, and your logo will surely be remembered for a long time.